Parental Controls for the YouTube App on iPhone and Android

 Mistake 1: Relying Only on YouTube Restricted Mode

 Restricted Mode also does not block comments or remove the recommendation sidebar.
 Your child can still find problematic content by accident.
+Shorts are a big part of this problem on their own; see our YouTube Shorts blocker for kids page for why toggles and settings do not remove them permanently.

 Mistake 2: Assuming Screen Time or Family Link Filters Content